A day in Playa Agua Blanca, Mexico

 I started walking west, and pretty soon reached what I thought was the end of the beach.
 In fact, playa Agua Blanca is huge but divided into several wide coves which you can’t see immediately when you get into town.
 I walked through rocks and discovered an even longer beach, with just a couple of buildings (and a very enthusiastic dog).
 I was almost overwhelmed by the wide expanse of sand ahead of me, and I decided not to go far.
 Have you ever felt like you might drown in sand?
 The view was gorgeous, but I felt so small – I guess the strength of the waves crashing on the shore didn’t help.

 The beach in Zipolite is arguably as wide and impressive.
-What made Agua Blanca different was the utter lack of buildings beyond a compact front scattered around the main street where it meets to unpaved road to the highway.
+What made Agua Blanca different was the utter lack of buildings beyond a compact front scattered around the main street where it meets the unpaved road to the highway.
 It was also utterly deserted.
 It felt very wild and remote, and for a second I thought I might have been teletransported to a small deserted island in the middle of the ocean.

 I was almost overwhelmed by the wide expanse of sand ahead of me.

 I got up and walked back to the main beach, and then headed east.
-I figured there may be another beach past the little rocky point I could see from afar, and I set my sights on it.
-Indeed, behind the rocks was another beach, even more impressive than the others, a little more curved, with a small hotel hidden behind tall palms.
+I figured there might be another beach past the little rocky point I could see from afar, and I set my sights on it.
+Indeed, behind the rocks lay another beach, even more impressive than the others, a little more curved, with a small hotel hidden behind tall palms.
 As it was getting really hot, and the hotel’s palapas looked very inviting, I figured I would enjoy this third beach from there.
-The hotel, a sister to a Zipolite property, was very well designed and all clad in wood, which made it blend very nicely into the surroundings.
+The hotel, a sister to a Zipolite property, was very well designed and all clad in wood, which made it blend very nicely in the surroundings.
 From my perch at the edge of the terrace and with a cerveza in my hand, the beach looked even better.

 The shade and a little bit of wind made this second stop even nicer than the first one – at this point the heat was so intense that I contemplated going in the water to cool myself off, but I was quickly convinced by Ricardo, who was in charge of the beach club, that it was a very bad idea, especially at high tide.
 While the ocean waters are fairly dangerous here, the beach is known for its natural pools formed between the rocks scattered along the shore.